lynxcs/Posterr/README.md

 To use the chrome extension:
 * Press on the extension icon to set the base url for the poster API server
 * Go to any theposterdb poster page (e.g "https://theposterdb.com/poster/4793")
-* Press the yellow button "Upload to Posterr" (*Currently only works for movies!*)
+* Press the yellow button "Upload to Posterr"

 **NOTE** This extension doesn't work without the poster API!
 #### **Poster API**
 To install the poster API on docker:
 * Docker url is: domaskal/posterr:latest
-* Two environment variables need to be defined: MOVIE_DIR and MOVIE_POSTER_DIR
+* Four environment variables need to be defined: MOVIE_DIR, MOVIE_POSTER_DIR, TV_DIR, TV_POSTER_DIR
-* Mount volumes to the same directories as MOVIE_DIR and MOVIE_POSTER_DIR
+* Mount volumes to the same directories as MOVIE_DIR, MOVIE_POSTER_DIR, TV_DIR, TV_POSTER_DIR

-To install the poster API another way:
-* Launch with `python3 poster_api.py`, don't forget to define MOVIE_DIR and MOVIE_POSTER_DIR

 *Environment Variables:*
-* MOVIE_DIR - Directory where all the media is stored (directory structure: "MOVIE_DIR/Title (Year)")
+* MOVIE_DIR - Directory where all the movie media is stored (directory structure: "MOVIE_DIR/Title (Year)")
-* MOVIE_POSTER_DIR - Directory where the posters should be stored
+* MOVIE_POSTER_DIR - Directory where the movie posters should be stored
+* TV_DIR - Directory where all the TV media is stored (directory structure: "TV_DIR/Title (Year)")
+* TV_POSTER_DIR - Directory where the TV posters should be stored

 #### **Poster replacer**
 The poster replacer script usage is very simple: